 There are two potential limiting factors to consider with a treatment for local fat reduction.
 There is a limit to the amount of numbing medicine and the amount of fat removed when local anesthesia is used.
 These limitations are designed to ensure greater patient safety.
 However, these restrictions very rarely affect the surgeon’s ability achieve the desired results.
 The lower risk of complications and the easier and quicker postoperative recovery give the advantage to the use of multi-layered local anesthesia.

-For more information about advances in improving comfort and producing outstanding results, call or schedule a complimentary consultation.
+For more information about advances in improving comfort and producing outstanding results, call or schedule a consultation.
 If you would like to read more about what procedure is right for you read further.